-Scientists used to believe that when it came to the nature versus nurture argument, nature had the upper hand.
+Scientists once believed that in the nature versus nurture debate, nature had the upper hand.
 Turns out, this isn't so.
-Thanks to the genome project and the study of epigenetics, it appears that both nature and nurture -the environment your cells live in and your genetic makeup are both influential, yet it is nurture that actually plays the starring role when it comes to your health.
+Thanks to the genome project and the study of epigenetics, it appears that both nature and nurture - the environment your cells live in and your genetic makeup are both influential, yet it is nurture that actually plays the starring role when it comes to your health.

 Nature and nurture both shape your personality, talents, and health, but they play different roles.
 Your physical traits are genetically passed down from your ancestors.
 So are the traits and behaviors that make you human.
 For example, your brain is wired to initiate specific mental and physical developmental milestones at different stages of life.

 The term epigenetics means 'over the genes'.
-It is the study of how your inner and outer environments affect how your genes express themselves.
+It is the study of how your inner and outer environments affect how your genes express themselves without changing the actual DNA sequence.

-With the exception of genetic defects and hard-wired heredity, it is really not nature versus nature, but nature and nurture that influences your genes and therefore your health.
+With the exception of genetic defects and hard-wired heredity, there is really not an argument for nature versus nature because both aspects work together, not against each other.
+Rather, it is more accurate to say that both nature and nurture that influences your genes and therefore your health.
 Within a healthy environment, even 'mutant genes' can regain normal expression.

-In this video, Dr. Bruce Lipton explains nature versus nurture and how your thoughts and epigenetics influence health and healing.
+In this video, "Epigenetics - How Does It Work?", Dr. Bruce Lipton explains nature versus nurture and how your thoughts and epigenetics influence health and healing.

 Take the example of tumor suppressing cells.
 Diet can keep inhibitors from turning tumor suppressing cells off and to get them back in view of the cell.
 When the gene that suppresses cancer is turned off, your chances of getting this disease increase.